Vaasa museum, Stockholm. It's easy to reach Stockholm by train!

 Option 1, London to Stockholm using the Hamburg-Stockholm sleeper

-A new Hamburg-Stockholm sleeper train started running on 1 September 202, running daily all year round.
-If you're travelling to Malmö or Gothenburg look at one of the other options as the sleeper passes through Malmö bright & early (well, early...) at 04:24.
+The most time-effective option!
+A new Hamburg-Stockholm sleeper train started running on 1 September 2022, running daily all year round.
+If you're travelling to Malmö or Gothenburg, look at the other options as the sleeper passes through Malmö bright & early (well, early...) at 04:24.

 London ► Stockholm